OmarMiniesy/Notes/Security/Tools/Metasploit.md

 ```shell
 searchsploit <target-software>
 ```
-> This is used to look within the database for any vulnerabilites for the target software.
+- This is used to look within the database for any vulnerabilities for the target software.

 ```
 searchploit <code-num> -p
 ```
-> To try one, type the name of the file as the code-num and then `-p` to view more details about it and then use it.
+- To try one, type the name of the file as the code-num and then `-p` to view more details about it and then use it.

 ---